 pudding of some sort—the "duff" beloved of sailors.

-hidden her from our sight, we saw a
+hidden her from our sight, we saw a little ship

-would not work, and the flag was frozen into a solid,
+and the flag was frozen into a solid, compact

 pole for a signal.